 - Follow + Like + Comment: 34% followback

-Although the are many variables and the test was far from scientific, the results were clear.
-The more you put in and engage with people, the more you’ll get out of it.
+Although there are many variables, and the test was far from scientific, the results were clear.
+The more you put in and engage with people from your Instagram page, the more you’ll get out of it.

-All this optimized posting to your account is great but if you really want to make an impact, you need to post to other, larger accounts in your niche, exposing your brand to a wider audience.
+All this optimized posting to your account is great, but if you really want to understand how to get more followers on Instagram instantly, you need to take advantage of influencer marketing and expose your brand to a wider audience.

 To get started, you’ll need to make a list of large accounts in your niche.
 For example, if you sell beauty products, you’ll want to find large accounts from beauty bloggers.

-You may already be following these accounts, if not you’ll need to find them.
-One of the best ways is to use Webstagram and search for some of the closest hashtag keywords you uncovered in the beginning of this post.
-When you do a search for your keywords, not only will it show you the related keywords, but it also shows you the top Instagram accounts that feature those keywords.
+You may already be following these accounts, but if not, you’ll need to find them.
+One of the best ways is to use Webstagram (mentioned earlier) and search for some of the closest hashtag keywords you uncovered in the beginning of this post.
+When you do a search for your keywords, not only will it show you the related keywords, it will also show you the top Instagram accounts that feature those keywords.

-There are a few things to look for in the profiles results:
+There are a couple of things to look for in the profiles results: